motechFR/muslimblockchain/readme.md

 Muslim Blockchain enables Islamic Banks to enter the age of cryptocurrencies in a seamless and painless way.

 All the rules of Islamic Banking are pre-coded into Muslim Blockchain by default.

-### Charities

-Muslim charities can use Muslim Blockchain to gather instant funds from Ummah around the world in real time.

 ## Team